jbruce12000/smoker-controller/README.md

 ### Schematic

 The pi has three gpio pins connected to the MAX31855 chip.
-D0 is configured as an input and CS and CLK are outputs.
-The signal that controls the solid state relay starts as a gpio output which drives a transistor acting as a switch in front of it.
-This transistor provides 5V and plenty of current to control the ssr.
+S0 is configured as an input and CS and SCK are outputs.
+The signal that controls the servo is a gpio output.
 Since only four gpio pins are in use, any pi can be used for this project.
 See the [config](https://github.com/jbruce12000/smoker-controller/blob/main/config.py) file for gpio pin configuration.

-My controller plugs into the wall, and the kiln plugs into the controller.

-**WARNING** This project involves high voltages and high currents.
-Please make sure that anything you build conforms to local electrical codes and aligns with industry best practices.

 ![Image](https://raw.githubusercontent.com/jbruce12000/smoker-controller/main/public/assets/images/schematic.png)